AstaDK/AstaDK/README.md

 👋 Greetings!
 I'm Nguyen Quoc Nghiep - Asta Nguyen
 </h1>

 <p align="center"> I'm a versatile Full Stack Web Developer who also enjoys crafting Mobile Cross Platform applications.
-I've worked as Full Stack Web Developer at [VN Digitech Solution][Vndigitech], where I sharpened my skills in building robust and innovative web solutions.
-Presently, I'm an enthusiastic software engineer at [NUS Technology][Nus], continuously expanding my knowledge and proficiency.<p>
+I've worked as Full Stack Web Developer at  <a href="https://vndigitech.com/en/">VN Digitech Solution</a>, where I sharpened my skills in building robust and innovative web solutions.
+Presently, I'm an enthusiastic software engineer at <a href="https://www.nustechnology.com/">NUS Technology</a>, continuously expanding my knowledge and proficiency.<p>

 <p align="center"> If you're interested in discussing exciting development opportunities or simply want to connect with fellow developers, feel free to reach out!
 Let's embark on this journey of innovation and technology together. </p>